cpea2506/zcraft/README.md

 - [x] Display if there is any error command
 - [x] Display change for each git stage
 - [x] Show time for each command's execution
+- [x] Show what language you are working on

 ## Installation
 1. Setup this configuration into `~/.config/zsh`